 Katie Ellis (Dip.
 Couns, Registered Member MBACP)

-I work in a relational way based around warmth, empathy and understanding, as I believe that the relationship between you and I is extremely important as a secure platform for self exploration, growth and recovery.
+I offer one to one counselling and work in a relational way based around warmth, empathy and understanding.
+I believe that the relationship between you and I is extremely important as a secure platform for self exploration and self acceptance.
 As an integrative counsellor I am able to adapt to your needs and provide support which suits you as an individual, drawing from a range of therapeutic approaches to make your experience as unique as you are.

-Please contact me to arrange a suitable time for your free 30 minute introductory meeting, where we will explore what you hope to achieve from your counselling sessions.
-If we both feel that I am the right counsellor for you then we will arrange a time to meet on a weekly basis, with each 50 minute session costing £35.
+Whether you require short term counselling for a current concern or long term support for an ongoing issue, please contact me to arrange a 30 minute introductory meeting where we can explore what you hope to achieve from counselling.
+If we both feel that I am the right counsellor for you, we will arrange a time to meet on a weekly basis.

 Training, qualifications & experience